hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 `On Private Shares`:

-1. record the private shares in the internal private shares map for the appropriate roster hash.
+1. Record the private shares in the internal private shares map for the appropriate roster hash.
-2. If the active roster has private shares set and there exists a candidate roster, then `createTssMessageTransactions`.
+2. If the active roster has private shares set, and there exists a candidate roster, then `createTssMessageTransactions`.

 `createTssMessageTransactions`: